The Nanny: Humor

 The comedy in The Nanny was formulated with many running gags, which contributed heavily to the success of the series.
 Much of this formula was character-based, with all major characters possessing a specific trait or quirks that provided a source of parody for other characters.
 The conflicting elements of each character's own comedy were often played off against one another (Fran and Maxwell, Niles and C.C., Maggie and Brighton).
 Occasionally the characters would break the fourth wall and comment on the situations themselves, or Fran would comment to the audience or look into the camera.
 Other running gags are the many references to Beatles songs and the musicals Fiddler on the Roof and My Fair Lady.
 Most of the humor Fran uses is aimed toward a Jewish audience.
-She makes references to Yiddish words and teaches the Sheffield children to be stereotypical Jews (to never pay retail price, to go after men like doctors, etc.).
-Much of this humor is featured in scenes including her mother Sylvia.
+She makes references to Yiddish words and teaches the Sheffield children to be stereotypical Jews.
+Much of this humor is featured in scenes including her mother, Sylvia.

-At times, they would also make humorous references to the stars' previous careers or real life off-screen time.
-This was noticeable when Yetta saw her reflection in the mirror and thought she was seeing Millie Helper from The Dick Van Dyke Show (the role that Guilbert played on that long-running show), Maxwell remembering how he wanted to hire a former cast member from Days of Our Lives but thought he was not "British" enough (a reference to Charles Shaughnessy's former series), C.C. using props to hide Lauren Lane's real-life pregnancy at the time, and Fran meeting her idol—Fran Drescher—who gave her a hint on what she (the TV Fran) was going to do in the next scene in the second-to-last episode in the last season.
-Drescher also appeared in the series as tough-talking music publicist Bobbi Fleckman, reprising her role from the 1984 film This Is Spinal Tap, setting up an obvious visual gag where Drescher (as the Nanny) would disguise herself as Fleckman in order to get Mr. Sheffield's attention.
+At times, they would also make humorous references to the stars' previous careers or real-life off-screen time.
+This was noticeable when Yetta saw her reflection in the mirror and thought she was seeing Millie Helper from The Dick Van Dyke Show (the role that Guilbert played), Maxwell remembering how he wanted to hire a former cast member from Days of Our Lives but thought he was not "British" enough (a reference to Shaughnessy's former series), and C.C. using props to hide Lane's real-life pregnancy at the time.
+Drescher also appeared in the series as tough-talking music publicist Bobbi Fleckman, reprising her role from This Is Spinal Tap, setting up a visual gag where Fran would disguise herself as Fleckman in order to get Mr. Sheffield's attention.
+More running gags include Fran's frequent references to classic TV sitcoms (Gilligan's Island and Bewitched) and her many eccentric family members; Fran lying about her age—especially to men; Maxwell fighting through his rivalry with actual Broadway producer Andrew Lloyd Webber; Maxwell's physical resemblance to Pierce Brosnan; Maxwell's fondness for Kaye Ballard; and Sylvia loving food in excess.